 After Hitler invaded Russia, Soviet agents in Britain and the US supported the anti-Nazi war effort, albeit with conditions.

 After Germany subordinated the government of Yugoslavia in early April of 1941, a group of soldiers and officers under the command of Draja Mihailovich, calling themselves the “Chetniks,” fought a guerilla war against the Nazis.
-Communist leaders in Yugoslavia had no interest in fighting the Nazi’s until after Hitler invaded Russia, but once Hitler and Stalin stopped working together they took up arms against both the Nazi’s and the Chetniks.
+Communist leaders in Yugoslavia had no interest in fighting the Nazi’s until after Hitler invaded Russian-held territory, but once Hitler and Stalin stopped working together they took up arms against both the Nazi’s and the Chetniks.
 The Communist leader, who gave himself the name “Tito,” was a protégé of Stalin, and thus the darling of Communist agents in the British and American governments.8

 The way Communist agents in the Roosevelt administration represented the Yugoslavia situation to President Roosevelt was very different from what has now been documented as the actual truth.
 The picture he was getting from trusted aides induced Roosevelt to terminate American support for Mihailovich and start sending money and arms to Tito.
 By undermining British and American support for Mihailovich’s Chetniks, Stalin’s agents in the US government impaired the war effort to some extent; but the Soviet Union’s agenda was served by having strong Communist influences in all the areas the Soviets hoped to conquer (and actually would conquer) in the later stages of the war.